-Grass remains the cheapest and most environmentally friendly feed for livestock.
-Optimising the grazing season ensures cows are fed with highly nutritious herbage and reduces the amount of manure to be stored.
+Optimising the grazing season ensures cows are fed with highly nutritious herbage and reduces the amount of manure stored.
 This reduces greenhouse gases and costs associated with the purchase of silage and concentrates.

 Extending Grazing Season